GeorgeMac/hola/README.md

 The package also contains an interface which models a mechanism for secret storage and retrieval.
 The identity.Storage interfaces describes what is required to be exposed by a storage layer, in order for it to be useful within a `hola` authentication flow.

-`github.com/georgemac/hola/lib/authentication`
+`github.com/georgemac/hola/lib/auth`

 > Simple secret retrieval and verification flow

-The authentication package exposes an Authenticator type, which wraps an `identity.Storage` and implements a simple token retrieval, verification and scope verification flow.
+The auth package exposes an Authenticator type, which wraps an `identity.Storage` and implements a simple token retrieval, verification and scope verification flow.
 It uses the tokens ISS claim as a key for the storage implementation.

 `github.com/georgemac/hola/lib/middleware`